open-uem/openuem-docs/docs/02-Installation/01-Server/01-requirements.md

 # ⚠️ Requirements

-OpenUEM can be installed in Windows (Desktop or Server versions) or Linux (.deb packages or binaries) but there are two requirements:
+OpenUEM can be installed in Windows (Desktop or Server versions) or Linux (.deb and .rpm packages or binaries) but there are two requirements:

 - **A Postgres database** with a user and password and sufficient permissions to create schemas in the database must be ready before proceeding with the installation.